What are Volleyball Scholarships?

 If you have your sights set on an attending a specific school and want to try to receive a volleyball scholarship at that school, you can see below a summary of number of teams sponsoring collegiate volleyball:

-Below are the top 25 NCAA programs for each division.
+The top 25 NCAA programs for each division are on this site.
 To see a complete list of the schools sponsoring varsity volleyball teams, the average scholarship amount, and other relevant information start here: ncaa.com.

 How Does "Walk On" Process Work?